Frequently Asked Questions

 When can new students enroll?

 Provided there is space, students can enroll at any time.
 We are a year-round school offering an optional six-week summer session.
-For more information, see our calendar.
+2020/2021 Calendar coming soon.

 How do we apply?